View on GitHub

 User passwords are hashed using bcrypt algorythm.

-WARNING: as with any other software using asymmetric encryption, if you loose your master key you’re completely screwed and there is no way to recover encrypted data.
-So be sure you keep your master key safe and properly backed up.
+WARNING: as with any other software using symmetric encryption, if you loose your master key you’re completely screwed and there is no way to recover encrypted data.
+So be sure to keep your master key safe and properly backed up.

 Operations log